-You know that word that seems simple, but when you start using it in Japanese, you realize it's much deeper?
+Do you know that word that seems simple, but when you start using it in Japanese, you realize that there’s much more to it?
 Well, futsuu (普通) is one of them.
-At first glance, it means just "normal," but its use goes far beyond that.
-Depending on the context, it can convey anything from a subtle compliment to a subtle critique.
+At first glance, it means just “normal,” but its usage goes far beyond that.
+Depending on the context, it can convey anything from a subtle compliment to a subtle criticism.
 Want to understand how, when, and why to use futsuu the right way?
 Then follow me!

-The term appears in everyday conversations, in job interviews, animes, and even in food reviews.
-And the most interesting thing is that it is never neutral — even meaning something "common," its impact changes depending on the tone and the moment.
-In this article, we will dive into the true meaning of futsuu, its synonyms, cultural nuances, and the precautions you need to take to avoid making gaffes in Japanese.
+The term appears in everyday conversations, job interviews, anime, and even food reviews.
+And the most curious thing is that it is never neutral — even though it means something “common,” its impact changes according to the intonation and the moment.
+In this article, we will dive into the real meaning of futsuu, its synonyms, cultural nuances, and the care you need to take to avoid making blunders in Japanese.

 Meaning of 普通 (futsuu)

-The word 普通, read as futsuu, is composed of two kanji: 普 (futsu) meaning “universal” or “general”, and 通 (tsuu) which conveys the idea of “passing” or “circulating”.
-Together, they convey the notion of what is “commonly accepted” or what “usually happens frequently”.
+The word 普通, read as futsuu, is composed of two kanji: 普 (futsu) meaning “universal” or “general,” and 通 (tsuu) which carries the idea of “passing” or “circulating.”
+Together, they convey the notion of what is “commonly accepted” or what “usually happens frequently.”

 • Something that is not special or extraordinary;